sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_ZED-X20P-Tilt/docs/hardware_overview.md

 </article>

-1. The timing signal comes from the ZED-X20P GNSS module
+1. The timing signal comes from the ZED-X20P GNSS receiver

 </div>